CCOMJHC/VBI-Compare/README.md

 ## Usage
 ### Starting VBI Compare
-Navigate to and run gui/cmd.qgis.cmd
-In the resulting command prompt run the following line ensuring the <VBI-Compare location> is updated.
+Navigate to and run `VBI-Compare\scripts\gui\cmd.qgis.cmd` In the resulting command prompt run the following line ensuring the `<VBI-Compare location>` is updated.
 ```
 cd C:\<VBI-Compare location>\VBI-Compare
 ```